 Future-proofing your TMS

-Future-proofing your TMS is not an easy task, but it is not as difficult as it seems, either.
+Future-proofing your TMS software is not an easy task, but it is not as difficult as it seems, either.

-“Looking into your crystal ball is important, but being able to look at your TMS provider and see that they can innovate is [equally] important,” Schmahl said.
+“Looking into your crystal ball is important, but being able to look at your TMS system provider and see that they can innovate is [equally] important,” Schmahl said.
 “If your strategic purpose is to use transportation more broadly as a strategic weapon, you need a TMS provider that is going to innovate.”

 This includes considering open-source platforms that easily integrate with customer systems.